Perlmutter Scratch¶

 Because the scratch file system is subject to purging, data stored there is always at risk.
 Please make sure to back up your important files (e.g. to HPSS).

-File System Purging
+File System Purging¶

 File purging is a process where files that are no longer used are automatically removed from the file system.
 It is an important tool that NERSC uses to clean up unwanted files and improve the performance of the file system.
 File-system performance decreases as a file system becomes very full, so purging benefits everyone by reducing the load on the file system and ensuring there's enough space for everyone's files.

-Purge Rules and Methods
+Purge Rules and Methods¶

-NERSC uses the access time of a file, also know as atime, to determine which files will be purged.
+, to determine which files will be purged.
 NERSC will not delete files that have been accessed (i.e. read or changed) within 8 weeks without considerable advanced notice.

 When Perlmutter Scratch reaches a pre-determined fullness threshold, the purging mechanism is activated and automatically deletes files until the file system usage drops below the threshold.
 In an effort to avoid unnecessarily removing data and to target older files preferentially over newer files, we may set an access time cutoff that is longer than the 8 week minimum purge threshold.
 However, users should always assume that any file not accessed within 8 weeks may be purged at any time.
 All critical data should be backed up to another file system or computing site.

-Knowing Which Files Have Been Purged
+Knowing Which Files Have Been Purged¶

-A historical record of files deleted by the purge process is available at $SCRATCH/.purge/purged_<date>.json.
+.
 This file preserves the filename and some metadata, including the age of the file at deletion, for each file that was deleted on that date.

-The contents of $SCRATCH/.purge/ will not be deleted by our purges to make sure a record of purging activities is retained.
+will not be deleted by our purges to make sure a record of purging activities is retained.

-Directory Lifetime
+Directory Lifetime¶

 Perlmutter scratch directories may be deleted after a user is no longer active.